 Why Go Mobile?

-Firms that offer mobile technology are seen as forward-thinking and sensitive to customers’ needs.
+Firms that offer mobile technology are considered forward-thinking and sensitive to customers’ needs.
 Firms that don’t are perceived as behind the times.
 And that’s not the only reason to go mobile.
-Google ranks your website in part by how mobile friendly it is—meaning, if you don’t offer mobile optimized content, your competitors are showing up in Google searches before you are.
+Google ranks your website, in part, by how mobile friendly it is.
+If you don’t offer mobile-optimized content, your competitors are showing up in Google searches ahead of you.

 Why Invest in a Portal?

-Investing in a paperless, mobile-optimized portal gives you all the perks of paperless technology, projects a forward-thinking, tech savvy vibe, and functionally cuts down on time and energy that would otherwise be spent shifting piles of paperwork around.
+Investing in a paperless, mobile-optimized portal gives you all the perks of paperless technology, projects a forward-thinking, tech-savvy vibe, and functionally cuts down on time and energy that would otherwise be spent shifting piles of paperwork around.

-When given an option of a mobile-optimized, easily accessible web transfer to deliver a signature, versus a trip across town in rush hour, it’s clear why clients increasingly insist on a portal—if not through direct feedback, through where they conduct their business.
+When given an option of a mobile-optimized, easily accessible web transfer to deliver a signature, versus a trip across town in rush hour, it’s clear why clients increasingly insist on a portal.
+If not through direct feedback, it’s given wherever they conduct business.

 3. Specializing and Partnering

-Partnering with best of breed tech solutions to offer a holistic approach to your clients’ needs (and encouraging your clients to take the same approach to their clients) is beneficial for everyone.
-CPAs avoid spreading themselves thin in an attempt to become “jacks and jills of all trades” by relying on app partners and tech solutions that have honed in on a specialty.
+Partnering with best-of-breed tech solutions to offer a holistic approach to your clients’ needs (and encouraging your clients to take the same approach with their customers) is beneficial for everyone.
+Accountants and bookkeepers avoid spreading themselves thin in an attempt to become “jacks and jills of all trades” by relying on app partners and tech solutions that have honed in on a specialty.

 Beyond partnering with technology providers, you should also be looking to form relationships with other professional service providers.
-You can’t be an expert on all areas of your clients' businesses, nor should you expect to be.
+You can’t be an expert on all areas of your client’s business, nor should you expect to be.

-Moving Beyond Cloud Computing
+4. Moving Beyond Cloud Computing

-Jon Baron says: "The firms that will withstand disruption must be in synch with changes in technology, and elevate themselves to be connected advisors rather than after-the-fact reporters of financial or tax information.
-They also need to realize that accounting and reporting are only part of a good client relationship.
+“The firms that will withstand disruption must be in sync with changes in technology and elevate themselves to be connected advisors rather than after-the-fact reporters of financial or tax information,” Baron concludes.
+“They also need to realize that accounting and reporting are only part of a good client relationship.
 Today’s clients also expect them to bring new ideas, proactive thinking, and a higher level of customer service.
-This means redefining what they do, how they do it, and who they serve."Back to Resource Center
+This means redefining what they do, how they do it, and who they serve.”